archishmagoli/QuakeCaster/README.md

 I decided to **take this project further**, adding new enhancements to further enhance the usability of this model within the classroom.
 You can check out the new tools being added to the project in the **Features** section below!

 ## User Setup
+- Download `bipolarDataSender\bipolarDataSender.exe` and `bipoarDataReceiver\bipolarDataReceiver.ino`.
+- Load `bipolarDataReceiver.ino` to your Arduino board, if you haven't done so already.
-- Clone this repository and run `bipolarDataSender\bipolarDataSender.exe` to start the GUI.
+- Run `bipolarDataSender.exe` to start the GUI.
 From there, you have the required information to complete the lab.

 ## Developer Setup
 - Install the following software: